Check our information about living in University residences or private rented accommodation during the changing Covid-19 situation.

 We will provide advice to other students living in the same residence as someone who is feeling unwell with suspected Covid-19 symptoms.
 This will in some cases require those students to also fully self-isolate for 10 days.

 If you think this relates to you and you’ve not heard from us yet, email HealthSafety@sussex.ac.uk as soon as possible.

-We will arrange for you to have access to food and provide advice, but you must not leave your accommodation.
+We will arrange food and regular welfare check-ins, but you must not leave your accommodation.

 Find out about our on-campus health services, including the Health Centre GP Practice, Dentist and Pharmacy.

 Our residential 24/7 receptions are open in York House, East Slope, Stanmer Court and Kings Road.
 You can collect your post as normal.